dkopko/cb/memory-bank/activeContext.md

 ### Short-term Goals

 1. **Klox Code Refactoring/Migration**:
+   - ✅ Migrated structmap_amt.h from klox to cb
-   - Identify code written for the klox integration of cb which would be better homed in cb.
+   - Identify additional code from klox that should be migrated
-   - Refactor and migrate some of the klox integration code to rehome it in cb.
+   - Continue refactoring and integrating klox code where appropriate

 2. **Persistent Data Structure Refinement**:
    - Enhance the partially-persistent red-black tree implementation